japinol7/the-codemaster/README.md

 	    > Get items automatically just by colliding with them.
         > Enter in unlocked doors just by approaching them.
         > Use the right keys on locked doors to unlock them.
+        > Activate/deactivate an energy shield.
+          Only if the player has reach a certain level.
         > Kill its current life by pressing the <b> key for a time.
 	> Player's ways of dying:
 	    > A player dies if all his lives are killed.